 Mortgage Programs That Require A Relatively Low Investment

 Seattle home buyers with limited funds saved up for a down payment can combine the gift strategy above with a mortgage loan that requires less money down.
 This would further reduce the financial burden of making an upfront investment.

-These days, borrowers can make a down payment in the 3% range and still qualify for loan.
+These days, borrowers can make a down payment in the 3% range and still qualify for a loan.
 For example, the FHA loan program requires a minimum investment equaling 3.5% of the purchase price or the appraised value.
 Conventional loans (which are not insured or guaranteed by the government) allow for down payments as low as 3% in some cases.

 The bottom line is that there is a lot of flexibility regarding the upfront investment on a home loan in Seattle.
-By using a mortgage loan with a relatively low investment requirement, combined with down payment assistance from a family member, home buyers in Seattle could minimize their out-of-pocket expense.
+By using a mortgage loan with a relatively low investment requirement, combined with down payment assistance from a family member, home buyers in Seattle could minimize their out-of-pocket expenses.